 The continued decline in uptake is expected to continue, as the EBacc qualification becomes compulsory at GCSE-level this year.

-A weaker pound may be the driver for “post-Brexit vote” recovery, according to WPP, which still warns against the impact of Brexit causing possible GDP weakness in the short-term or mid-term in the UK and beyond.
+A weaker pound may be the driver for “post-Brexit vote” recovery, according to WPP, which still warns against the impact of Brexit causing possible GDP weakness in the short-term or mid-term

 The rebrand includes a colourful new logo and website for the student finance lender.

 Last week Marie Claire and Ocado launched a bricks and mortar version of Fabled, its online beauty store.
-In light of this, we ask designers which brands they think could collaborate effectively and why?
+In light of this, we ask designers which brands they think could

 A round-up of moves, changes and appointments in the design world.